saleor/macaw-ui/README.md

 npm i @saleor/macaw-ui
 ```

-Note that this package still bundles old version of MacawUI so it still depends on the following Material-UI v4 packages: @material-ui/core, @material-ui/icons and @material-ui/lab.
+Note that this package still bundles the old version of MacawUI so it still depends on the following Material-UI v4 packages: @material-ui/core, @material-ui/icons and @material-ui/lab.
 If your project doesn't have them installed and you're not using npm v7 with [automatically installed peer dependencies](https://github.blog/2020-10-13-presenting-v7-0-0-of-the-npm-cli/) then you'll need to install them manually:

 ```sh
 npm i @material-ui/core @material-ui/icons @material-ui/lab